Dhruvohra/Docker-K8s-Bash-Python_App/ReadMe_Dhruv.md

 ##Command
 docker build -t myjsonapp .

-Running Flask Dockerized App:
+#Running Flask Dockerized App:

 ##Command
-docker run -p 5000:5000 myjsonapp
+docker run -p 5001:5000 myjsonapp

+//updated port to 5001 becuz when used in mac 5000 is used already by default apply application so not good to kill that process.